 'People are getting better at making memes'

-The now iconic staple of Duke culture was founded in 2016 by junior and senior Yoon Ko.
+The now iconic staple of Duke culture was founded in 2016 by junior Will Ye and senior Yoon Ko.

 “The misconception is that I’m technically the founder of the meme group,” Ye said.
 “In reality, it’s my friend Yoon Ko.
 Yoon is technically the founder and I was among the first people he invited, so technically we’re cofounders.
 The funny thing is no one really knows he’s a founder because he doesn’t post too much.”

 The creation coincided with the falling popularity of the anonymous messaging app Yik Yak, which was popular on many college campuses.
-Duke students used the app to identify events on campus such as the of 2015 as well as and hate speech.
+Duke students used the app to identify events on campus such as the Randolph pizza box fire of 2015 as well as racist and homophobic hate speech.
 However, it was also used to target individual students, as the app allowed completely anonymous posting.

 “People are getting better at making memes," Ye said.
 "Our overall quality has grown.
 The meme group differentiates from Yik Yak because people are personally identified on Facebook.
 It’s really nice actually, because people who create really good memes develop name recognition.
 It’s a more personal and engaging experience, and it’s easier to moderate."

-Meme content runs the gamut from all too common Duke experiences— putting off work, missing friends who are , on campus, , the of Duke students, or majors described by —to critiques of Duke as found in the meme about Duke’s pipeline to , the drinks at West Union, students leaving before and more.
+Meme content runs the gamut from all too common Duke experiences—edgy procrastinators putting off work, missing friends who are studying abroad, very low friction on campus, Duke basketball, the uniformity of Duke students, or majors described by vines—to critiques of Duke as found in the meme about Duke’s pipeline to consulting, the 25 cent drinks at West Union, students leaving before hurricanes and more.
 The memes page serves as a humorous vehicle for Duke students to interact with a nebulous culture.

 “A good meme makes a connection between a recognizable image and something everyone can relate to,” said junior Clayton Delp, a meme contributor and the creator of the Duke memes page cover art.
 “I see things sometimes that I think of as stock meme material, that are extremely meme-able like the Perkins PDA signs, or you see a gargoyle on campus and that would make a good reaction.”

 Delp said when he saw Hurricane Florence's path, he knew it would make a good meme.
 Delp’s meme instinct proved correct.
-He linked the storm’s circuitous path to the way Duke students deftly skirt .
+He linked the storm’s circuitous path to the way Duke students deftly skirt groups tabling on the BC plaza.
 It quickly amassed over 1,000 reacts.

 Delp is not alone in perceiving the world through meme-able content.